 Pro-tips for attending Google I/O25 Mar 2018

-If you are an Android developer, there’s no bigger conference than Google I/O. First held in 2008, it’s format has changed a number of times over the years and is currently being held over a period of 3 days, jam packed with keynotes, demos, talks, office hours and code labs.
+If you are an Android developer, there’s no bigger conference than Google I/O. First held in 2008, it’s format has changed a number of times over the years and is currently being held in Mountain View, California over a period of 3 days, jam packed with keynotes, demos, talks, office hours and code labs.

-So let’s say the overlords at Google deem you worthy enough to allow you to buy a ticket, thanks to the schedule and the sheer number of people at the venue, it’s really hard to make the most of the conference.
-Most first-time attendees and even the ones who have attended before get frustrated towards the end because this.
+So let’s say the overlords at Google deem you worthy to allow you to buy a ticket, thanks to the schedule and the sheer number of people at the venue, it is really hard to make the most of the conference.
+Most first-time attendees and even the ones who have attended before get frustrated towards the end because of this.
 However, I have some tips that can help!

 I’ve been fortunate enough to attend Google I/O since 2013 and full-disclosure - I had no idea what I was doing at the conference for the first few years.
-I’ve most likely made every stupid mistake that one can and have learnt from them, so if anything, this blog post will help you avoid those.
+I’ve most likely made every stupid mistake that someone can and have learnt from them.
+So if anything, this blog post will help you avoid those.

 Tip #1 - Book travel early

-There are lots of people traveling in to attend the conference so flight tickets get expensive and hotels get booked very quickly.
-I’d recommend making your bookings immediately after getting your ticket to avoid the over-paying.
+There are a lot of people traveling in to attend the conference so flight tickets get expensive and hotels get booked very quickly.
+I’d recommend making your bookings immediately after getting your ticket to avoid over-paying.
 The I/O website usually has discount coupons for nearby hotels, so make sure to see if they are still available before you make the booking.